FrankGrillo1991/Python-SQLite-Create-Geek-Table/README.md

-Create Geek Table developed with Python and SQLite
+Create Geek Table developed with Python and SQLite3